asaflevi0812/IDEA/README.md

 There were also WIKI-24 and WIKI-12 versions with files of size 1MB.

+The exact versions of each dataset are specified under the `dataset_details` directory.
+Each DATASET.txt file sepcifies the exact versions used in that dataset.

 # KNOWN ISSUES
 ##### `locale::facet::_S_create_c_locale name not valid`
 This error may be introduced on computers with a locale which Lucene cannot recognize.